18bahadir06/18bahadir06/README.md

 <h1 align="center">Hi 👋, I'm Bahadır</h1>
-<h3 align="center">"Hello, I am a software developer with an associate degree in Computer Programming, currently pursuing a bachelor's degree in Management Information Systems.
-I specialize in .NET development and am advancing my expertise in the C# programming language.</h3>
+<h3 align="center">"Hello, I am a software developer with an associate degree in Computer Programming.
+I am currently pursuing a bachelor's degree in Management Information Systems.
+I work primarily with .NET and C#.</h3>

 - 📫 How to reach me **bahadirakkas06@gmail.com**